Aleutian Islands campaign: Kiska Island

-Although the Japanese troops had gone, Allied casualties on Kiska numbered 313.
-They were the result of friendly fire, booby traps, disease, mines, timed bombs set by the Japanese, vehicle accidents, or frostbite.
+It is likely that the main Japanese forces left Kiska on the night of 28 July when its radio became silent.
+During the subsequent two weeks, the Army Air Force and the navy bombed and shelled the abandoned positions.
+The day before the withdrawal, the U.S. Navy fought an inconclusive and possibly meaningless Battle of the Pips 80 mi to the west.

+The allied invasion forces encountered no opposition on 15 August, but their total casualties would in the end number 313 due to friendly fire, vehicle accidents, Japanese booby traps and explosives, disease and frostbite.
 Like Attu, Kiska offered an extremely hostile environment.

 Aftermath

 Although plans were drawn up for attacking northern Japan, they were not executed.
 Over 1,500 sorties were flown against the Kuriles before the end of the war, including the Japanese base of Paramushir, which diverted 500 Japanese planes and 41,000 ground troops.

 The battle also marked the first time that Canadian conscripts were sent to a combat zone in World War II.
 The government had pledged not to send draftees "overseas", which it defined as being outside North America.
 The Aleutians were considered to be North American soil, which enabled the Canadian government to deploy conscripts without breaking its pledge.
 There were cases of desertion before the brigade sailed for the Aleutians.
 In late 1944, the government changed its policy on draftees and sent 16,000 conscripts to Europe to take part in the fighting.

-The battle also marked the first combat deployment of the 1st Special Service Force, but it also did not see any action.
+The battle also marked the first combat deployment of the 1st Special Service Force, but it did not see any action.

 In the summer of 1942, the Americans recovered the Akutan Zero, an almost-intact Mitsubishi A6M2 Zero fighter, which enabled the Americans to test-fly the Zero and contributed to improved fighter tactics later in the war.

 Killed in action

-During the campaign, two cemeteries were established on Attu to bury those killed in action: Little Falls Cemetery, located at the foot of Gilbert Ridge, and Holtz Bay Cemetery, which held the graves of Northern Landing Forces.
-After the war, the tundra began to take back the cemeteries and so in 1946, all American remains were relocated as directed by the soldier's family or to Fort Richardson near Anchorage, Alaska.
-On May 30, 1946, a Memorial Day address was given by Captain Adair with a 21-gun salute and the sounding of Taps.
+During the campaign, two cemeteries were established on Attu to bury those killed in action: Little Falls Cemetery, at the foot of Gilbert Ridge, and Holtz Bay Cemetery, which held the graves of Northern Landing Forces.
+After the war, the tundra began to take back the cemeteries and so in 1946, all American remains were relocated as directed by the soldiers' families or to Fort Richardson near Anchorage, Alaska.
+On 30 May 1946, a Memorial Day address was given by Captain Adair with a three-volley salute and the sounding of Taps.
 The Decoration of Graves was performed by Chaplains Meaney and Insko.